junxit/us-congress-bills-115/bill.md

     - **(A)** in section 20302(c)(2), by striking “means has the meaning” and inserting “has the meaning”;
     - **(B)** in section 50702(c)(5), by striking “Space-Based Position” and inserting “Space-Based Positioning”; and
     - **(C)** in section 71102(1), by striking “tracking device” and inserting “tracking device to”.
-  - **(2)** *Chapter 513* The table of chapters of title 51, United State Code, is amended by striking the item related to chapter 513 and inserting the following:
+  - **(2)** *Chapter 513* The table of chapters of title 51, United States Code, is amended by striking the item related to chapter 513 and inserting the following:
-  - **(3)** *Chapter 701* The table of chapters of title 51, United State Code, is amended by striking the item related to chapter 701 and inserting the following:
+  - **(3)** *Chapter 701* The table of chapters of title 51, United States Code, is amended by striking the item related to chapter 701 and inserting the following:

 ## § 7.
 Office of Space Commerce

 Section 50702 of title 51, United States Code, is amended—

 - **(1)** in subsection (a), by adding at the end before the period “, which shall be located in the principal physical location of the Office of the Secretary of Commerce”;
 - **(2)** in subsection (b), by striking “a senior executive and shall be compensated at a level in the Senior Executive Service under section 5382 of title 5 as determined by the Secretary of Commerce” and inserting “appointed by the President and confirmed by the Senate.
-The Director shall be the Assistant Secretary of Commerce for Space Commerce and shall report directly to the Secretary of Commerce.”; and
+The Director shall be the Assistant Secretary of Commerce for Space Commerce and shall report directly to the Secretary of Commerce”; and
 - **(3)** in subsection (c)—
   - **(A)** in paragraph (4), by striking “and” at the end;
-  - **(B)** in paragraph (5), by striking the period at the end; and
+  - **(B)** in paragraph (5), by striking the period at the end and inserting a semicolon; and
   - **(C)** by adding at the end the following:
     > - **(6)** to authorize and supervise the operations of United States nongovernmental entities in outer space, pursuant to chapter 801 of this title;
     > - **(7)** to authorize and supervise the operations of space-based remote sensing systems pursuant to chapter 802 of this title; and